 Figure 14 summarizes the position of the major U.S. banks among the world's largest banks, based on the annual survey of the trade publication American Banker.
 With 117 banks in the Top 500 the United States had the greatest representation of any single nation, followed by Japan with 93 and Germany with 33.
-Japanese banks, however, controlled more assets- 28.8 percent of the Top 500 total-while U.S. banks controlled only 17.7 percent of the asaNumber of banks in parentheses sets of the Top 500.
+Japanese banks, however, controlled more assets-28.8 percent of the Top 500 total-while U.S. banks controlled only 17.7 percent of the assets of the Top 500.
 West German and French banks trailed well behind,